na-na-hi/renget/archive/smgenskins.md

    - Hug Bug / Ladybug Khepri

  - King Arthur
+   -  Many King Arthur Skins (including Default) will have his greatsword glow according to how much Ult charge he has stored.
+Whether your prefer seeing this yourself to gauge when you can use it, or think the enemy seeing this is a downside, is up to you.
+       - Excalibur Glows
+			 - Lost Soul *(Very clear distinction between all 3 charge levels; Blue, to slightly Orange, to Orange)*
+			 - Default + Recolors *(Each charge level makes Excalibur glow more Blue)*
+			 - The Green Knight *(Most visible going from 0 charge to charge Lv1, from Blue to Green.
+Max charge is less distinct)*
+			 - Pendragon *(Most visible going from 0 charge to charge Lv1.
+Max charge is less distinct)*
+			 - X-Calibur *(Only the edge will glow, no difference between charge levels)*
+			 - Demonic Blade *(The Edge+Tip glows, no difference between charge levels)*
+			 - Code Slasher *(Feintly brighter, only really visible at max charge)*

+       - Excalibur will not Glow
+			 - Crimson Authority
+			 - Deathbringer / Lifebringer

-   -  Deathbringer King Arthur has an extremely visible cripple indicator fo his Yellow 1, which makes it far easier to tell when it's applied.
+   -  Deathbringer / Lifebringer King Arthur has an extremely visible cripple indicator fo his Yellow 1, which makes it far easier to tell when it's applied.
 Otherwise, it's not as much in terms of 'advantage', as much as it just 'helps'.

  - Kukulkan
-   - \
+   - Shadow Serpent Kukulkan, depending on the dye chosen, can have near-invisible VFX.

  - Kumbhakarna
    - \